AnastasiyaShvydko/AnastasiyaShvydko/README.md

 ## About Me

 - I'm currently learning Web Technologies
-- My goals are to start my career as a Full Stack Web Developer
+- My goal is to start my career as a Full Stack Web Developer

 ## Technologies and Tools